 Surreal elements occur - as the metamorphosis of a human into a fantastic, unheard-of creature is the key of The Black Manifesto.
 The pure, natural spirit is exposed in its nudity through the artificial manipulation of the body in order to represent a true, unaltered image of the spirit.

 Art should be based on the spiritual process in which it is created, and not at all looked at in a commercial way, because this alters and depreciates its value.

 Humans are surrounded by routine.
 They do not need to see the same routine they are trapped in every day in a painting or photo which they would want to hang on their wall to make their life happier, more inspiring, or simply for the sake of visual excitement.
 They need something to revive their lost spirit.
 They need something to dream about.
 They need the perfect imperfection - that one imperfection that will make them appreciate life.

 That imperfection is achieved by respecting the medium you are working with and knowing it.
 If it is painting, it must look like one - it must not look like a photograph.
 You should see exactly the brush strokes that built the image.
 If it is photography, it should reveal the subject's most pure aspect, even if it is not entirely realistic, the image must compliment the spiritual core of the subject.
-If it is film - it must be a trance - the viewer must feel completely drowned the events.
-If it is sculpture - it is meant to be touched and loved while it is created.
-If it is music, people should live it inside their minds.

 I explore my mind with everything inside it, every quality and every flaw that I might have, and celebrate them.
 I have a well-defined identity.
 I have a style that defines not only my work, but my whole essence.